webpack/webpack.js.org/src/content/configuration/dev-server.md

 `string: '/sockjs-node'`

 The path at which to connect to the reloading socket.
-Defaults to `/sockjs-node`.

 __webpack.config.js__